LennardKrause/Convert_Eiger2_to_sfrm/README.md

 # Convert_Eiger2_to_sfrm (early beta)

-Script to convert Eiger2 CdTe 1M data collected at [SPring-8](http://www.spring8.or.jp/en/)/[BL02B1](http://www.spring8.or.jp/wkg/BL02B1/instrument/lang-en/INS-0000001275/instrument_summary_view) to Bruker .sfrm format and prepare SAINT (Bruker SAINT+ Integration Engine V8.35A) X-ray Aperture (xa) integration masks.
+Script to convert Eiger2 CdTe 1M to Bruker .sfrm format and prepare SAINT (Bruker SAINT+ Integration Engine V8.35A) X-ray Aperture (xa) integration masks
+It is currently designed to be used with data collected at [SPring-8](http://www.spring8.or.jp/en/)/[BL02B1](http://www.spring8.or.jp/wkg/BL02B1/instrument/lang-en/INS-0000001275/instrument_summary_view)

 ## Important
  - This program is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY